 Is USD accepted in Costa Rica?

-First thing to know is that US dollars are readily accepted in Costa Rica.
-This is because Costa Rica is a touristic country with United States citizens as their main tourists and many American companies have headquarters in Costa Rica.
+This is because tourism and foreign (mostly American) investments largely drive Costa Rica’s economy.
+Costa Rica is a touristic country with United States citizens as their main tourists and many American companies have headquarters in Costa Rica.

-For this reason, tours and hotels are quoted in USD.
-Some restaurant menus even list prices in USD (common in touristic areas).
+For this reason, many things in tourism such as transportation, tours and hotels are quoted in USD.

 Because of this, you do not absolutely have to exchange money before traveling to Costa Rica if you already have US dollars.
 However, there are some exceptions which I will talk about below.